Superseded - Requirements for Workers at Government Nominated Accommodation Direction

 A Facility worker must follow the instructions of the venue health manager at the Government nominated accommodation in relation to fit testing and wearing personal protective equipment when at the facility.

 Example: due to local circumstances the Queensland Health or Queensland Health appointed venue manager may determine that all workers are to wear surgical masks, including outside the designated zone of the hotel.

-A facility worker must, when fit testing has been made available to them, wear the correct fit tested PFR, such as a P2/N95 respirator and eye protection when in a designated zone of Government nominated accommodation whether or not an isolating person or another person is also present.
+A Facility worker must, when fit testing has been made available to them, wear the correct fit tested PFR, such as a P2/N95 respirator and eye protection when in a designated zone of Government nominated accommodation whether or not an isolated or a quarantined person or another person is also present.

 Note: an individual may not be able to be fit tested and achieve an adequate seal due to the shape of their face.
 Transport drivers will not be required to be fit tested unless they enter the designated zone or are transporting a diagnosed person (the vehicle will then be a designated zone).